 We walk along the light gray sidewalk that leads to our house where is intersects with one of the busier paths.
 It’s not even that there’s a lot of things to do in the area we live, but the street next to us is a common way to get to the core of everything, which is nice.

 His red hair is much brighter than mine, almost orange on top of his head, which is short and stiff with gel.
-He’s a few inches shorter than Coburn but is much stockier than him; it’s apparent that he skips leg day in favour of more upper body.
+He’s a few inches shorter than Coburn but is much stockier than him.
+A seemingly permanent scowl is etched onto Jaxson’s pale face, everything about him radiating a simmering fury.
 He wears light washed ripped jeans and a tight black tee shirt, carrying a large backpack with him.